 If the child’s parents are not married: the mother and father must attend the registration.

 If the parents are unable to register, please refer to the GOV.UK guide to registering a stillbirth

 or contact or contact the registration service on 0345 603 7632 so that our staff can explain the options to you.

 A medical certificate of stillbirth issued by the midwife or doctor.

 A certificate of registration.
 The certificate includes any names that were given to the child, the date of the stillbirth and the registration district in which the stillbirth occurred.

-A stillbirth certificate which is an exact copy of the entry in the register.
+A stillbirth certificate.
+This is an exact copy of the entry in the register and costs £4 each.

 A green form to be given to the funeral director.